BUMETCS673/CS673OLFall25_team2/team.md

 ### Yongxiang Chen

 Hi, I’m Yongxiang Chen.
 I graduated from UC Irvine with a degree in Business Economics.
 I’m new to software engineering, but I’m eager to learn and collaborate with my team, and I hope to contribute while gaining experience from everyone.
 I like to listening to music and watching animation.

+### James Rose

+Hi, I'm James Rose but I usually go by Jimmy.
+I went to Stony Brook University and got my BS in physics.
+I did some research in neutrino oscillations during that time and found out that coding was quite important in the field.
+I am now persuing a degree in software development from BU.